 This scrumptious Chocolate Decadence Cookies recipe is my gift to you, dear readers!
-I’ve been making these healthy cookies for my family for a couple of years now and they adore them.
+I’ve been making these healthy cookies for family and friends for a couple of years now and everyone loves them.
 A base of rich dark chocolate, studded with pecans and MORE dark chocolate, they remind me of my Chocolate Pecan Pie in a cookie.

 Every time I make this easy cookie recipe I think of my mother-in-law.
 Why?
 First, like me she has celiac disease.
 Second, she loves dark chocolate.
 Third, she likes cookies with tons of nuts in them, and these have a lot!

-The batter for this recipe is very runny, but don’t alter the recipe, follow it, and the cookies will bake up into chocolate perfection.
+The batter for this recipe is very runny.
+It’s more like brownie batter than cookie dough, but don’t alter the recipe, follow it, and the cookies will bake up into chocolate perfection.

 - In a medium pot, melt 6 ounces chocolate chips and shortening over very low heat

 - Remove pan from heat

 - Using a hand blender, mix in eggs, maple syrup, and vanilla

 - Whisk in almond flour, salt, and baking soda

 - Stir in additional 6 ounces chocolate chips and pecans